 - Minnesota

 - The validity of your canoe registration isn’t mentioned.
-For most states, minimum one-year validity is applicable.
+For most states, a minimum one-year validity is applicable.

 4. Name Of The State